 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

 Based on its ingredients alone, Redbarn Naturals Pate canned dog food looks like an above-average wet product.

 As a group, the brand features an average protein content of 43% and a mean fat level of 31%.
 Together, these figures suggest a carbohydrate content of 18% for the overall product line.

 Which means this Redbarn Naturals product line contains…

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical canned dog food.

-Even when you consider the protein-boosting effect of the peas, this looks like the profile of a canned product containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the peas and quinoa, this looks like the profile of a canned product containing a significant amount of meat.

-Redbarn Naturals Pate is a grain-free canned dog food using a significant amount of named meats as its main source of animal protein, thus earning the brand 4.5 stars.
+Redbarn Naturals Pate is a grain-free canned dog food using a significant amount of named meats as its primary source of animal protein, thus earning the brand 5 stars.